 You can bring your pets with you to Hong Kong.
 You are required to obtain prior permission for bringing your dog or cat with you.
 Details of the process for sending your pet to Hong Kong are available here.

-Recently bike sharing companies have been appearing in downtown Hong Kong.
+Recently bike-sharing companies have been appearing in downtown Hong Kong.
 But if you love cycling, this won’t suffice.
-Even though the image of Hong Kong is that of the endless city, there are hundreds of kilometers of biking trails, and we highly recommend that anyone who loves cycling send their bike with them.
+Even though the image of Hong Kong is that of an endless city, there are hundreds of kilometers of biking trails, and we highly recommend that anyone who loves cycling send their bike with them.
 If you love golf or tennis, send your equipment and a supply of balls.

 Send a good supply of toiletries, personal hygiene, etc., in your shipment.
-It will be difficult for you to find everything that you are accustomed to in the United States there.
+It will be difficult for you to find everything you are accustomed to in the United States.
 Also, try to stock up on prescription drugs (make sure to bring your prescriptions with you).

 International Car Shipping to Hong Kong